DCPUTeam/DCPUToolchain/docs/sources/modules/debugger.rst

             Handles a debugger hook.  `state` is a table representing :py:class:`state`.  `pos` is a number
-            which indicates the memory position that was affected by the event.
-In some cases, `pos` is not used and is simply set to 0.
+            which indicates a memory position related to the event.

+            For the `write` event, `pos` contains the address in RAM that was written to.

+            For the `interrupt` event, `pos` contains the old PC value (the interrupt has already been set up when the event fires).

+            When custom Lua modules use the `raise` method in the `state` object, they may pass a position parameter which can be used to store any numeric data.

+            For all other events, `pos` will be 0.

     .. py:function:: add_symbol_hook(handler)
         :noindex: